-Our team has been busy across a variety of sectors – both managing issues as they have become public, and helping organisations first understand then prepare to meet the required levels of transparency demanded by regulators.
-Our team comprises former senior government officials and consultants, bringing an astute understanding of the policy requirements and actions required to remedy issues, whether current or historical.
+Our team has been busy across a variety of sectors within the realm of safeguarding.
+We are managing issues as they have become public.
+We are also helping organisations first understand then prepare to meet the required levels of transparency demanded by regulators.
+Our team comprises of former senior government officials and consultants, among other.
+They are bringing an astute understanding of the policy requirements and actions required to remedy issues, whether current or historical.

 A UK national charity, which had witnessed significant growth over the past two years due to various mergers and acquisitions, sought to review its safeguarding policies, procedures and practices, and ensure that they were in line with current law and best practice.